yegor256/blog/_drafts/_cre.md

 {% endhighlight %}

 Make sense?
 I hope so.
-I definitely recommend you reading
+I definitely recommend you read
 [_Risk Management Tricks of the Trade for Project Managers_](https://amzn.to/2V5b0wp).
 It explains it all in much more detail and it's fun to read.